aryansharma0760/qoute-machine/README.md

 # quote-machine
-random quote machine using react js which shows a new quote along with the option to share on twitter.
+random quote machine using react js which shows a new quote

 To see the live demo :-
 https://codepen.io/aryan0760/full/NWbzmLo